Mexican White Oak

 FLOWERS AND FRUIT: Male and female flowers (catkins) on the same tree.
 Fruit are acorns that produce annually.

 BARK: Smooth texture and light gray when young developing a heavier texture with age.

 FOLIAGE: Leathery blue green leaves that are 3 to 4 ½ inches long, untoothed, rounded, smooth surfaced and dark bluish–green.

 CULTURE: Easy to grow in well-drained soil with one exception - freeze damage is a possibility in the northern part of the state.
 It has done very well however in the Dallas/Fort Worth area through several severe winters.

 PROBLEMS: Few other than possible freeze damage in the far northern part of the state.

 PROPAGATION: Propagation by planting the acorns.

-INSIGHT: Beavers seem to love chewing on this tree – learned that the hard way.
-Monterrey oak is said to be a trademarked name owned by Lone Star Growers of San Antonio.
+INSIGHT: Beavers seem to love chewing on this tree - learned that the hard way.
+Monterrey oak was a trade name owned by Lone Star Growers of San Antonio.
 They went out of business and apparently didn't protect the name.
 Some growers and suppliers still use the name causing some confusion.
 Make sure to verify the botanical name when using this great tree.